irregularchat/template-instructional-design/POI-Training_Name/Lesson_Plans/Lesson-Plans/Lesson_Plan-LESSON_NAME.md

 ### **1. The importance of this lesson: (Why)**

-Insert how this ties to the student's goals and mission, or how it makes their current operations easier, or more effective
+Insert how this ties to the student's goals and mission, or how it makes their current operations easier, or more effective.

 ### **2. What we want our students to Achieve: (Outcomes/Standard)**

-Choose anti-robbery measures that are appropriate to the scenario, based on your interpretation of both the scenario itself and the job aid.
+Choose anti-robbery measures that are appropriate to the scenario based on your interpretation of both the scenario itself and the job aid.
 Choices must align with the anti-robbery principles taught in the lesson.
 ### 3. A Possible Technique to Achieve the Outcome
 1.
 ### 4. AAR Guidance for this Lesson